ZhangGroup-JLU/Linear-Discontinuity-Recognition/README.md

 # Linear Discontinuity Recognition
-YoloV8 implementation of the paper "Recognition of linear discontinuities on high-steep slope outcrops for typical hard rock masses in China based on high-precision UAV images trained by a deep learning model"
+YoloV8 implementation of the paper "Intelligent Recognition of Weak Discontinuities on Outcrops of Hard Rock Masses"

 Our network takes a distorted underwater image as an input and procude the corresponding sharp estimate.
 The model we use is YoloV8 framework.